A Quick Guide to Siena, Italy

 where to eat dinner

 Taverna di San Giuseppe // we visited one night on our first trip to Siena and loved it so much we went back the next night.
-Now we visit every time we return to the city, it just keeps getting better!
-The draw is half the amazing staff, half the delicious food.
-The staff are amazing, friendly, and extremely knowledgeable.
+We visit every time we return to Siena; it just keeps getting better!
+Half the draw is the staff – they’re so friendly and extremely knowledgeable.
 We feast every time we visit, because it truly is the best food in Siena.
 Obvious highlights include the ragu and wild boar pasta dishes, the potatoes al forno, and the fagioli – no seriously, the fagioli are divine.
 However, what stole the show for us was the secondo recommended by our waiter.
 It was beef as we’ve never had it – tender, pink on the inside, crispy on the outside, and wrapped in colonnata lard from a nearby town.
 Don’t miss: the light-as-air cheesecake for dessert, it’s perfect!
 A must visit.
+Address: Via Giovanni Duprè, 132, 53100 Siena SI, Italy

 a very close second

 Da Divo // another return visit.
 We were seated in the lower part of the restaurant this time ’round, down steep stairs into a cavernous room.
 Apparently it dates back to the times of the Etruscans – around 600BC – how cool is that?
 Our meal, as always, was delicious.
 Before our shared antipasto to start, we were given tasters of a local tomato soup; both delicious.
 A series of mouth-watering courses followed: saffron risotto served from a drum of pecorino, picci ragu, rolled pork stuffed with chard & local paese cheese on a bed of gratin potatoes.
 We nearly couldn’t fit it in, but persevered to share a baked custard dessert.
 The ambiance in the cave was wonderfully romantic, perfect for a date.
-The only downside is the slow service – it’s hard to get the attention of the busy waiters running right by!
+The only downside is the slow service – it’s hard to get the attention of the busy waiters!
 A must visit.
+Address: Via Franciosa, 25/29, 53100 Siena SI, Italy

 where to eat snacks